USNavalResearchLaboratory/cxxplot/README.md

 A standalone example that can be used as a starting point can be found in [101_cmake_fetchcontent](examples/101_cmake_fetchcontent).

 ## If installed in your system
 Suppose cxxplot is installed in your system by your package manager or by following [these instructions](#Compiling-from-source).
-In that case, the following snippet will allow linking to cxxplot v 0.4.1 and above:
+In this case, the following snippet will allow linking to cxxplot v 0.4.1 and above:
 ```cmake
 ...
 find_package( cxxplot 0.4.1 REQUIRED ) # Modify the version or omit the version altogether